- Table of Contents

 If you are experiencing mild to moderate symptoms, chances are you will be able to recuperate at home but it is advised to have someone there with you during this stage to watch you in the event that your symptoms get worse.
 Counseling is often suggested to take a proactive step towards alcohol use.

 Moderate to Severe Symptoms

 These symptoms will require more intense monitoring.
 Individuals will typically be hospitalized to monitor vitals, monitor blood chemical levels, and to administer intravenous (IV) fluids to prevent dehydration.
-Sedative medications and are often administered to help with the adverse withdrawals and seizures.
+Sedative and other alcohol withdrawal medications and are often administered to help with the adverse withdrawals and seizures.
 Detox centers specialize in safe and effective detox from drugs and/or alcohol.
 Learn more about the detox procedure.

 Detoxing from a drug is a short-term fix to the overall problem.
 The best long-term treatment for alcohol use is abstinence.
 Clinical treatment involving evidence-based psychotherapy counseling and medication offer the best chance for lifelong recovery.
 Call Coalition Recovery and have one of our addiction specialists set you up with a personalized program today.